ALIJON2211/MIS311_Final-Project/README.md

 # KeePass free and open source password manager.

-#  Keepass
+#  PROJECT DESCRIPTION
-KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
-You can store all your passwords in one database, which is locked with a master key.
-So you only have to remember one single master key to unlock the whole database.
+KeePass is a free open source password manager, which is used to manage passwords in a secure way.
+Storing all your passwords in one database, which is locked with a master key.
+By remembering one single master key its possible  to unlock the whole database.
 Database files are encrypted using the best and most secure encryption algorithms currently known (AES-256, ChaCha20 and Twofish)